JunjieLeiCoe/causal_inferences_s2020/session1/assignment/assignment1_Junjie.md

       partial_means = np.divide(partial_sums, n_index)
       ```

-   4. the object in math in not the *exactly* the same
+   4. the object in math in not the *exactly* the same;

+      - start from 0

+      - culmulative sum and

+      - Divide by the index

 3. Explain intuitively why the line is more stable at the end.